norcane/noble-legacy/README.md

 7. **Commit the changes in *Git* repo and start your application**

    Now *Noble* should be fully embedded into your application.
-When you start your *Play!* application, it should be accessible at [http://localhost:9000](http://localhost:9000).
+When you start your *Play* application, it should be accessible at [http://localhost:9000](http://localhost:9000).
 You can change the context root of the entire blog by changing the route in your *routes* file, like the
    following: